ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 ---
 ## Inline layout

+The inline (or horizontal) layout is a lean design for up to 3 fields.

+^ The 'Add another' component has 2 layouts -- view [guidance on choosing a layout](/components/add-another/#choosing-a-layout-tab).

 {% example template="examples/inline-accounts", colocated="true", height=540 %}

-The inline (or horizontal) layout is a lean design for up to 3 fields.

-The 'Add another' component has 2 layouts -- view [guidance on choosing a layout](/components/add-another/#choosing-a-layout-tab).

 ### Content

-Create an item name for each component.

 #### Item name

-Give the item a short and succinct name.
+Give each component a short and succinct item name.
 For example 'person', 'offence', 'income', 'application' or 'session'.

-The item name will be used in the following visible parts of the component:
+The item name will be used in lower case in the following visible parts of the component:

-- 'Add another' button text (in lower case)
+- 'Add another' button text
-- 'Remove' button text (in lower case)
+- 'Remove' button text
-- error messages (in lower case)
+- error messages

 The item names are numbered 1, 2, 3 and so on.